bgu-frontend/hw1_2025/README.md

         1. if `a <3` : show buttons `[1,2,3,4,5]`
         2. if `3 <= a <= 8` : show buttons `[a-2,a-1,a,a+1,a+2]`
         3. if `a > 8`: show buttons `[6,7,8,9,10]`
+7. Disable irrelevant page buttons:
+    1. `previous` is disabled if we're at the first page.
+    2. `next` is disabled if we're at the last page.
+    3. The current page number: if we're at page number 1, disable page button `1`.

 ## Checking the coding task: